 - victim of abuse or violence

-- you have been involved in a traumatic incident, such as a life threatening accident
+- involved in a traumatic incident, such as a life threatening accident

-- you are addicted to alcohol or other drugs, or struggle with other compulsive behaviors
+- addicted to alcohol or other drugs, or struggle with other compulsive behaviors

-- you chronically feel anxious or depressed, or have occasions of suicidal thoughts
+- chronically feel anxious or depressed, or have occasions of suicidal thoughts

-- you potentially have a learning disability and need a formal assessment
+- potentially have a learning disability and need a formal assessment

-- you are faced with a career change and need vocational advice and assessment
+- are faced with a career change and need vocational advice and assessment

 This is by no means an exhaustive list of the reasons why a person might consult a psychologist.
-If you feel like you need someone to talk to, either to help sort out your difficulties or to obtain suggestions and support not available from other people in your life, one of our psychologists may be able to help you.
-By working collaboratively with you and focusing on specific goals it is our hope that together we can come up with solutions to your current difficulties and modify unhelpful thinking and behaviour.
+By working collaboratively with you and focusing on specific goals; it is our hope that together we can come up with solutions to your current difficulties.